erikaduan/aws_notes/README.md

     </p></details>

     >**Note**
-    > AWS resource access for the `analyst` user group includes unrestricted access to EC2, Sagemaker, Lambda and ECS. `GET` access to all S3 buckets is permitted but `PUT` access is limited to `arn:aws:s3:::<name>-analysis` conditional on the source access points being `<access-point-arn-for-landing-zone>` or `<access-point-arn-for-analysis>`.
+    > AWS resource access for the `analyst` user group includes unrestricted access to EC2, Sagemaker, Lambda and ECS. `GET` access to all S3 buckets is permitted but `PUT` access is limited to `arn:aws:s3:::<name>-analysis` conditional on the source access points being `<name>-landing-zone-access` or `<name>-analysis-access`.

 2. Assign the `analyst_access` policy to your previously created `analyst` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> analyst_access**.
 3. Confirm that the `analyst_access` policy has been correctly applied.
 Log into your AWS account as `analyst-<name>` and confirm that you can open but not create new encrypted data objects or folders in `arn:aws:s3:::<name>-landing-zone`.
 Confirm that you can create and delete encrypted folders in `arn:aws:s3:::<name>-analysis`.
 4. Confirm that # TODO

 ## CLI tests for engineer and analyst user groups
-To test our IAM policies, we can also run the following tests in CloudShell from the `<name>_engineer` and `<name>_analyst` IAM user accounts.
+To test our IAM policies, we can also run the following tests in CloudShell from the `engineer-<name>` and `analyst-<name>` IAM user accounts.

 | CLI test | engineer | analyst |
 | ------------------------------------------------------------------------------------ | ------------------ | --- |